wedesoft/sfsim/README.md

 # Space Flight Simulator 2025

 This is a work in progress.
-Aim is to simulate take off, space station docking, and moon landing of a space plane.
+Aim is to simulate take off, space station docking, and moon landing with a futuristic space plane.
 Requires OpenGL 4.5.

 # Installation